Experiment and Non-experiment

 • Random sampling: a sampling method in which each member of a set has independent chances to be selected (the notion of "equal chances" is a theoretical ideal mentioned by many textbooks, but there are always some hidden bias or disposition in the real world).

-• Randomization: randomly assign subjects into the control group and the treatment group.
+• Randomization: randomly assign subjects into different groups (e.g., control, placebo, and treatment groups).

 • Experimenter manipulation: directly alter the level of variables to test cause-and-effect relationships e.g. alter the drug dosage given to the patients.
 The researcher manipulates the factor that she cares about.